 Evansville, Indiana, 47708

-- Enclose a money order or cashier’s check in the amount of $198.00 for a moving violation (e.g. speeding), $128.00 for a non-moving violation or $28.00 for a seat belt violation.
+- Enclose a money order or cashier’s check or personal check in the amount of $198.00 for a moving violation (e.g. speeding), $128.00 for a non-moving violation or $28.00 for a seat belt violation.
 Your money order or cashier’s check should be made payable to the Vanderburgh County Infraction Deferral Program.
 Cash, personal checks, and business checks are not acceptable.

 - Enclose your ticket(s) with your payment and agreement.

 - If you are under 18 years of age, a parent or guardian, along with yourself, must sign the agreement.
 If you are between the ages of 16 and 24 and your ticket was issued for a moving violation, you are required by the court to enroll in and complete the Alive at 25 Defensive Driving Course.
 For information on class times and fees, please call Ivy Tech at (812) 429-9807.

 If you meet the above requirements your ticket(s) will be dismissed.
 Further, the traffic violation will not go on your permanent driving record.
 If you would prefer to pay your program fee in person, you may do so by bringing your payment and ticket to the Prosecutor’s Office no later than 3 business days before your court appearance date.
 If you have question concerning this program, you may leave a message at (812) 435-5980.